GLEAM: Learning to Match and Explain in Cross-View Geo-Localization: GLEAM-X: A Multi-Image MLLM Explanation Benchmark

 \subsection{Data Composition}

 Our training and testing data pairs are derived from the GLEAM-C training and test sets.
 To maintain balance across modalities and views, we perform data sampling to ensure that the amount of training data for each modality is roughly equal, as shown in Tab.~\ref{tab:sample-ratio}.
 In the evaluation of GLEAM-X, we also maintain this balance across modalities.
 The selected query images for testing include 128 for MAP, 126 for SetVL-480K, 127 for University-1652, and 123 for VIGOR.
-For each query image, we select one positive reference image and one negative reference image.
-Using the corresponding labels, we generate explanation annotations in both English and Chinese with commercial MLLMs, specifically GPT-4o~\citep{hurst2024gpt} and Doubao-1.5-Thinking-Vision-Pro~\citep{doubao2025}.
+For each query image, we select one positive and one negative reference image.
+Using the corresponding labels, we generate explanation annotations in both English and Chinese with commercial MLLMs, specifically GPT-4o~\citep{hurst2024gpt} and Doubao-1.5-Thinking-Vision-Pro~\citep{doubao2025}. {Notably, to ensure linguistic consistency and semantic equivalence in the bilingual benchmark, we generate both language versions simultaneously in a single prompt, explicitly requiring the model to provide corresponding explanations in English and Chinese.}

-During explanation construction, the commercial MLLMs are provided with ground-truth labels indicating whether a given query-reference pair matches, guiding them to generate explanations accordingly.
+During explanation construction, commercial MLLMs are provided with ground-truth labels indicating whether a given query-reference pair matches, guiding them to generate explanations accordingly.
 This introduces explicit prior knowledge, thereby enhancing the correctness of the generated responses.
-During MLLM training, the ground-truth label is concatenated with the explanations produced by the commercial MLLMs and used as the target output.
-For example, for a positive sample pair, the model is trained to produce the response \verb|[[1]]\n\n(explanation)|.
+During training, the ground-truth label is concatenated with the explanations produced by the commercial MLLMs and used as the target output.
+For example, for a positive sample pair, the MLLM is trained to produce the response \verb|[[1]]\n\n(explanation)|.
 Such a format enables straightforward extraction of match labels, supporting both training supervision and evaluation of matching performance.
 Using this approach, we construct 200k training pairs with GPT-4o and Doubao-1.5-Thinking-Vision-Pro, respectively, and 2k test pairs with GPT-4o.
-The architecture employed for MLLM training and inference is shown in Fig.~\ref{fig:method}B.
+The architecture for MLLM training and inference is shown in Fig.~\ref{fig:method}B.